Basil Thampi: Domestic career

 Thampi made his first-class debut for Kerala in the 2014–15 Ranji Trophy on 6 February 2015.

 In June 2017, he earned his maiden call-up to India A team, as he was included in the 16-man one-day squad for the tri-series against hosts South Africa A and Australia A team.
 In October 2017, he was included in the Board President's XI and India A squads against New Zealand ahead of their One-Day International (ODI) series against India and five ODIs against New Zealand A.

 In July 2018, he was named in the squad for India Blue for the 2018–19 Duleep Trophy, travelling through the flooding in Kerala to make the start of the season.

 In August 2019, he was named in the India Blue team's squad for the 2019–20 Duleep Trophy.

 He was the joint-highest wicket-taker of Kerala in the 2021-22 Syed Mushtaq Ali Trophy bagging eight wickets from 6 matches.

 In August 2022, he was named in the South Zone's team for the 2022-23 Duleep Trophy.

 Indian Premier League

 In February 2017, he was bought by the Gujarat Lions team for the 2017 Indian Premier League (IPL) for ₹85 lakhs.
 He received the "Emerging Player Award" inflicting 11 wickets from 12 matches in the season.

 In January 2018, he was bought by the Sunrisers Hyderabad in the 2018 IPL auction.
-During 2018 IPL, he bowled the most expensive spell in the history of Indian Premier League after conceding 70 runs in four overs against Royal Challengers Bangalore.
+On 17 May 2018, while playing for Sunrisers Hyderabad, Thampi conceded 70 runs in four overs against Royal Challengers Bangalore making it the most expensive spell in the history of Indian Premier League until 2024 where Mohit Sharma surpassed him with a 73 run spell playing for Gujarat Titans against Delhi Capitals.
 In February 2022, he was bought by the Mumbai Indians in the auction for the 2022 Indian Premier League tournament.